Skip to content

 Adaptive Limiting

-Concurrency is possible to limit adaptively based on statistics around latency of completed requests and some latency objective.
+Concurrency can be limited adaptively based on latency statistics from completed requests and a latency objective.

 Note